AkshayWare007/two-way-ssl-spring-boot/README.md

 You can also set this in intellij idea's edit configuration also in the application.yml (I am not sure how to do that I am still exploring !!)

 Note : don't store keystore which your application is using on the public repo (as it contains private key, someone might impersonate you and do nasty stuff).

+Also keep in mind that dont use keystore of the type JKS... use keystore of type PKCS12.

+### Why not to use JKS ?

+<mark>because private key created using keystore of the type JKS can be CRACKED</mark>
+Read here - https://github.com/floyd-fuh/JKS-private-key-cracker-hashcat..
+Yepp someone has made a tool named HASHCAT which can crack your private key !!!!

+Where to check the format of your keystore ?
+Using -list along with -v of keytool gives you the details of your keystore !!